tmpfile(3) - Linux man page

 SVr4, 4.3BSD, C89, C99, SUSv2, POSIX.1-2001.Notes

-An error message may be written to stdout if the stream cannot be opened.The standard does not specify the directory that tmpfile() will use.
+POSIX.1-2001 specifies: an error message may be written to stdout if the stream cannot be opened.The standard does not specify the directory that tmpfile() will use.
 Glibc will try the path prefix P_tmpdir defined in <stdio.h>, and if that fails the directory /tmp.